pagopa-archive/io-infrastructure-post-config/pagopa-proxy/README.md

 Name the file -for example- *dns-custom.yaml*.
 Then, apply the Kubernetes configuration running `kubectl apply -f dns-custom.yaml`

->**WARNING**: Do not publicly commit the PagoPA IP addresses to do not compromise the security policies of PagoPA.
+>**WARNING**: Do not commit the PagoPA IP addresses.
+It would compromise the security policies of PagoPA.

 Now, force CoreDNS to reload its ConfigMaps.
 The `kubectl delete pod` command isn't destructive and doesn't cause any down time.
 The kube-dns pods will get deleted, and the Kubernetes scheduler will recreate them.